About Fragile X syndrome

 Diagnosis and testing for Fragile X syndrome

-- your child has the physical features or behaviour typical of Fragile X (regardless of family history)
+- your child has the physical features or behaviour typical of Fragile X syndrome (regardless of family history)

 - your child has significant learning problems, trouble with understanding, ADHD or anxiety.